Q1: How long does it take to get to Peru?

 Q18: What do I need to bring on the trek?

 Backpack, sleeping bag, pad (we will provide you with this), rain jacket, strong footwear (walking boots are recommended as they provide support to the ankle which reduces the risk of injury especially when trekking in the wet season (December – March).
 However it is important that your boots are comfortable and well worn-in and not brand new.
-Many people prefer to trek in tennis shoes but extra care should be taken (we do not recommend trekking in sandals), one complete change of clothing, sweater, jacket (something warm), water bottle and sterilizing tablets (Micropur are recommended and can be bought in local pharmacies in Cusco), flashlight and batteries, broad-brim or peaked cap, sunblock, insect repellent, toiletries and toilet paper, selection of small snacks, chocolate, dried fruit, biscuits etc, camera and plenty of film.
+Many people prefer to trek in tennis shoes but extra care should be taken (we do not recommend trekking in sandals), one complete change of clothing, sweater, jacket (something warm), water bottle, flashlight and batteries, broad-brim or peaked cap, sunblock, insect repellent, toiletries and toilet paper, selection of small snacks, chocolate, dried fruit, biscuits etc, camera and plenty of film.

-You also have to bring your original passport with you on the trek and a student identification card when applicable.
+You also have to bring your original passport with you on the trek and the student identification card when applicable.

-You also have to bring your original passport with you on the trek and a student identification card when applicable.
+You also have to bring your original passport with you on the trek and the student identification card when applicable.

 Q19: When should I hire a porter?